 Within 10 days of the close of the comment period, the Secretary will issue a Certificate on the ENF stating whether or not an Environmental Impact Report (EIR) is required and, if so, identify the scope of the EIR.

-The 2019 Environmental Monitor Publication Schedule contains submission dates, comment deadlines and decision due dates.
+The 2023 Environmental Monitor Publication Schedule contains submission dates, comment deadlines and decision due dates for 2023.

 Preparing an Expanded ENF (EENF)

-An Expanded Environmental Notification Form (EENF) must be submitted when the Proponent is requesting that the Secretary allow a Single Environmental Impact Report (SEIR) or grant a Full or Phase 1 Waiver from the requirement to file a Mandatory EIR.
+An Expanded Environmental Notification Form (EENF) must be submitted when the Proponent is requesting that the Secretary allow a Single Environmental Impact Report (SEIR) under 301 CMR 11.06(8), a Rollover EIR under 301 CMR 11.06(13) (only available for projects that are required to submit an EIR under 301 CMR 11.06(7)(b)), or a Full or Phase 1 Waiver under 301 CMR 11.11 from the requirement to file a Mandatory EIR.
 In addition to a completed ENF and the required attachments (e.g. a project description, supporting data detailing potential environmental impacts, etc.), an Expanded ENF (EENF) must include more extensive and detailed information that describes and analyzes a proposed project and its alternatives and assesses its potential environmental impacts and environmental mitigation measures.
 The filing and circulation requirements for an EENF are the same as for an ENF.
 An EENF is subject to an extended 37-day review period, consisting of a 30-day comment period and 7 days to issue a Certificate.